 Reset Button: Played for laughs in the OVA.
 After circumstances conspire to reveal Hei's identity and Saitou confesses his Bodyguard Crush, Mao promptly charges in with a tube of something that turned out to be an experimental allergy medicine created by the chemical department of the Gate research group that had the bizarre side-effect of erasing the memories of non-contractors.
 This neatly prevents any of this from effecting much of anything.

 Retcon: During the climactic sequence, when a smattering of characters from all throughout the series meet with Hei in a vaguely afterlife-like realm, two faces stick out like sore thumbs on account of not being, well, dead.
 Granted, Mao's presence is somewhat excusable: he only resurfaces in season 2 thanks to a backup copy of his consciousness.
 So, one "version" of him did die, making his presence among the dead permissible if you squint.
-The other character, however, is a clear case of retconning: Amagiri, who seemed to have been burned to death, but reappears in the Gaiden, scarred and injured but quite alive.
+The other character, however, is a clear case of retconning: Amagiri, who seemed to have been burned to death by Mai, but reappears in the Gaiden, scarred and injured but quite alive.
 We can only assume he was originally meant to have died, therefore allowing him to appear among the others in the season 1 finale; the Gaiden offers no explanation to Hand Wave this.

 Retirony: Huang talks about how he wants to move to the countryside and fish all day and Hei tells him to stop smoking or else he will shorten his life; Huang dies soon afterward in a Dying Moment of Awesome.
 However, if you pay attention, he had already been shot during that conversation, although whether Hei realized this is debatable.